 - Community services.

-Depending on personnel and resources organisations will offer 40 – 450 hours of placement.
+Depending on personnel and resources, organisation will offer 40 – 450 hours of placement.

 When do placements start?